menicgiulia/NetMedPy/README.md

 Details about each function (what it is used for, what the input parameters are, the possible values of the input parameters, what the output is) from the pipeline are available in `doc/build/html/NetMedPy.html` and in the `netmedpy/NetMedPy.py` script in the comments before each function.

-## Example for understanding the pipeline - Vitamin D

-After you have successfully run the Basic_example.py script to further test the pipeline, we refer to the Vitamin D example, which can be found in the `examples/VitaminD` directory.
+## Case Study - Exploring Vitamin D’s Impact on Autoimmune, Cardiovascular, and Cancer Diseases

+This example evaluates the role of Vitamin D in the modulation of autoimmune diseases, cardiovascular diseases and cancer from a network medicine perspective and reproduces the results presented in the paper "NetMedPy: A Python package for Large-Scale Network Medicine Screening"

+The scripts for this example are located in the `examples/VitaminD` directory.
 There are two files that you can use for testing:

 - A Python script: `VitD_pipeline.py`
 - A Jupyter notebook: `VitD_pipeline.ipynb`